 - This was a 1% increase over the previous year

-- From October through September 2012, SC residents filed 107 flood claims
+- From October through September, SC residents fill an average of 107 flood claims

 - As a result of these claims, residents received $1.3 million in compensation.